Skip to content

 Basic controls:

 In field hockey, the clock stops during dead-ball situations (goals, cards, injuries, penalty corners).
-This means you will pause and resume the clock frequently throughout the match — exactly matching how field hockey time is managed.
+This means you will pause and resume the clock frequently throughout the match — exactly how field hockey handles time.

 When paused, additional controls appear: